Updated · Mar 22, 2023

 But it doesn’t have to be this way.

-You can use a DIY “how to hide IP address” solution and enjoy shows just like home.
+You can use a DIY “how to hide IP address” solution and enjoy your favorite video streaming just like home.

 2. Get past censorship